Security

 - A compromised HMAC key affects exactly one tenant.

-- HMAC rotation (planned quarterly) breaks no existing analytics because the schema carries both
+- HMAC rotation does not break existing analytics because the schema carries both

 hmacHem(current) andhemMd5(public) in separate fields.